kkkqkx123/spring/demo/src/test/java/com/example/demo/integration/readme.txt

 need docker env
-already replace mock by docker env
+already replace some mocks by docker env